Local road trip for a quick reset

 We all get jaded by our daily environment now and then.
 Even when your windows look out on the ever changing water, a side trip can make a big difference.
 Lately I’ve tried to tear myself away periodically and get out to other waterfronts.

-The pier is a great place for a summer picnic, and even at 40 degrees the bright red tables looked inviting.
-If this writing on the pier thing works out I can envision myself here this summer working on draft number four.
-Well, maybe number three.
+The coffee house is surrounded on three sides by water.
+The back door opens onto the pier’s picnic deck, a great place for a summer picnic, and even at 40 degrees the bright red tables looked inviting.
+If this writing on the pier thing works out I can envision myself here this summer working on draft after draft.